CodingItWrong/codingitwrong.com/_posts/2018-08-16-modern-ember.md

 ## Project Setup

 To get the latest Ember features, install `ember-cli` off the master branch; versions back to `3.4.0-beta.3` are known to work.
-The command below installs a specific commit that is known to be stable: (Currently all of the below will work on 3.4.1 stable, but module unification is really intended only to work on canary/master)
+The command below installs a specific commit that is known to be stable: (Currently all of the below will work on 3.4.1 stable, but module unification is really intended only to be used canary/master, since it's experimental.)

 ```sh
 $ npm install -g ember-cli/ember-cli#8151542fdf7f572b77aee379998919ca249621df